claydsoncoelho/elt-framework/README.md

 ## Content

 - ### iac-Azure-SQL-Server-Database.yml
-GitHub Action to deploy **Azure SQL Server** and **Azure SQL Database (controlDB)**.
+GitHub Action to deploy **Azure SQL Server** and **Azure SQL Database (ControlDB)**.
-The controlDB database is used to control ELT framework for metadata-driven orchestration.
+The ControlDB database is used to control ELT framework for metadata-driven orchestration.
 This step is optional if you already have a new Azure SQL Database provisioned and want to use it instead.

-- ### iac-controlDB.yml
+- ### iac-ControlDB.yml
-GitHub Action to deploy **controlDB database objects** (tables and Stored Procedures).
+GitHub Action to deploy **ControlDB database objects** (tables and Stored Procedures).
-The controlDB database is used to control ELT metadata-driven orchestration.
+The ControlDB database is used to control ELT metadata-driven orchestration.

-## iac-Azure-SQL-Server-Database Setup
+## Azure SQL Server and Database Provisioning Setup

 ### Pre-Requisites